-First of all, there is no federal requirement that health insurance providers cover formula.
-That decision is left up to the states.
-Currently, 20 states do have laws on the books that require some form of coverage, which varies widely.
-The Children’s Milk Allergy and Gastrointestinal Coalition U.S. has a breakdown by state, but currently, none cover standard formula.
+The Food Allergy and Anaphylaxis Connection Team has a breakdown of elemental formula coverage by state, but currently, none cover standard formula.
 Specialized formula, whether available by prescription or over the counter, may be covered if it's indicated by a doctor as medically necessary.
 Most states also specify which medical conditions make a child eligible.
 For example, Arizona requires coverage only for children with eosinophilic gastrointestinal disorder, while Maine also counts anaphylaxis, allergic gastroenteritis, gastroesophageal reflux disease, and severe vomiting or diarrhea as medically necessary diagnoses, among others.

 Unfortunately, this means many families are coming up short, as hypoallergenic and amino acid formulas such as Alimentum and Neocate are far more expensive than regular formulas, often costing families hundreds of dollars per week (yes, week).
 Parents who have a flexible spending account, health savings account, or health reimbursement arrangement may be able to use those pre-tax dollars on formula if they obtain a prescription or a letter of medical necessity from a doctor, which could help the family budget.

 Families whose insurance doesn't cover formula do have other avenues to consider.
 Many hospitals and pediatricians have free samples provided by formula manufacturers.
 Similac and Enfamil, manufacturers of both specialty and standard formulas, each offer rewards programs that provide coupons and samples.